-Camellia Ruby Jewel of the Month was formerly owned by Lady Lily Safra.
-Lady Safra was a bright yellow flower herself ("Safra" is an Arabic word, and translated into English means "something yellow") who was married to Edmond J. Safra (Arabic: ادموند يعقوب صفرا; August 6, 1932 – December 3, 1999) a Lebanese-Brazilian Jewish banker.
+The Ruby Jewel of the Month was formerly owned by Lady Lily Safra.
+Lady Safra was a bright yellow flower herself ("Safra" is an Arabic word, and the English translation is "something yellow") who was married to Edmond J. Safra (Arabic: ادموند يعقوب صفرا; August 6, 1932 – December 3, 1999) a Lebanese-Brazilian Jewish banker.

 The Camellia Ruby Jewel was part of a collection of the Jewels of Hope: the Collection of Lily Safra.

-Auctioned by Christie's in May 2012, proceeds exceeded all pre-sales estimates.
+Auctioned by Christie's in May 2012, proceeds exceeded all pre-sale estimates.
 Lily Safra herself also added to their value, as she was so dedicated to art and jewelry.

 The Camellia flower was named after Joseph Kamel 1661 - 1706, a Moravian Jesuit who described botany of the island of Luzon in the Philippines.
 A flowering evergreen of the tea family, the Camellia flower is a native of China and Japan.
-The symmetrical beauty of the Camellia and it's long lasting quality have been appreciated by young lovers as a token for expressing love for each other.
+The symmetrical beauty of the Camellia and it's long-lasting quality has been appreciated by young lovers as a token for expressing love for each other.

 In Chinese flower meanings, the petals reflect the spirit of a lady and the holder of the petals ( the calyx) represents, the male as protector of the petals.